 - Preheat oven to 350 degrees F.

-- Have all Meringue ingredients laid out and ready to go - -you’ll need to make it quickly.
+- Have all meringue ingredients measured out and ready to go - -you’ll need to make it quickly.

 - Whisk the 3 egg yolks together in a bowl.
 In a second bowl, whisk flour with half of the warm milk, until smooth.
 Whisk the beaten egg yolks and the salt into the milk/flour mixture, then whisk in the remaining cup of milk.
 Set aside.

-- -3 minutes.
-Remove from heat and stir in the vanilla.
+- Remove from heat and stir in the vanilla.
 Pour the hot filling into the crust.
-Make meringue quickly so that you can put it on the filling while it’s hot (they say this helps prevent weeping).
+Make meringue quickly so that you can put it on the filling while it’s hot (helps cook underside of the meringue).

 - Make meringue.
 Beat egg whites and cream of tartar until stiff peaks just begin to form.
-Beat in the vanilla, then slowly beat in the sugar.
-Scrape mixture over hot filling and bake at 350 for 10-15 minutes or until lightly browned.
+Beat in the vanilla, then slowly beat in the sugar and continue doing so until mixture is thick and fluffy.
+Scrape over hot filling.
+Set pie on a baking sheet and bake at 350 for 10-15 minutes or until lightly browned.

 - Let pie cool at room temperature for an hour, then transfer to the refrigerator to chill for 4 hours or until set.